RyanParsley/skillful-notes/slides.md

 ???

+This is a presentation about crafting a narritive.

+This is _about_ telling a story.

+Markdown is a reasonable tool, nothing more.

 I said all that because I continue to use markdown as my writing standard of choice.
 There are others.
 I've considered org mode an neorg but I like the ubiquity of markdown and gruber's subset is what I use the vast majority of